dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 The trick to solve this problem is to force them to be loaded by making these classes a dependency of another class that gets loaded via the DI framework on application startup.
 As shown, this can be done by adding them to the constructor of classes with the `@NgModule` decorator, which is the most logical place to define these dependencies.

-To make eager loading easier to setup and more robust when combined with lazy loaded modules, I create the [angular-eager-provider-loader](https://github.com/dscheerens/angular-eager-provider-loader) Angular module.
+To make eager loading easier to setup and more robust when combined with lazy loaded modules, I create the [angular-eager-provider-loader](https://github.com/dscheerens/angular-eager-provider-loader) module for Angular 2 (and beyond).
 The module is published as an NPM package so you can use it within your own application if you also have a need for eager loading.